Thompson Lane and Powell Avenue

 Nashville, Tennessee

 Named for the 100 Oaks Thompson Mansion that it replaced, Nashville's second fully-enclosed shopping center occupied a 51.7-acre parcel.
-This plot was located 3 miles south of the Volunteer State Capitol, near the city's Berry Hill district.
+This plot was located 3 miles south of the Volunteer State State House and was adjacent to the city's Berry Hill district.

-100 OAKS CENTER, which encompassed 850,000 leasable square feet, was Tennessee's largest shopping hub.
+In its original state, the mall encompassed approximately 850,000 leasable square feet and was Tennessee's largest shopping hub.
 It was basically a strip-type complex of exterior-entranced stores with an enclosed mall on its upper floor.
-Aside from Woolco, it was anchored by a 2-level (140,000 square foot) J.C.
-Penney and 2-level (64,800 square foot) Nashville-based Harvey's.
+Aside from Woolco, it was anchored by a 3-level (140,000 square foot) J.C.
+Penney and 3-level (64,800 square foot) Nashville-based Harvey's.

-A formal mall dedication was held on October 26, 1967.
-An oak tree sapling had been taken from the future mall site and was replanted inside the mall as part of the dedication ceremony.
-In attendance were US Representative Richard Harmon Fulton (D), Beverly Briley (Mayor of Nashville), and several department store officials and dignitaries.
+A mall-wide dedication was held on October 26, 1967.
+An oak tree sapling had been taken from the site and was replanted outside the mall as part of the dedication ceremony.
+In attendance were US Representative Richard Harmon Fulton (D), Beverly Briley (Mayor of Nashville), mall developer Jack Belz, Phillip Belz (president of the Belz Investment Corporation) and several department store officials and dignitaries.

 Forty-six stores joined eleven already in business.
 There would eventually be a total of sixty.
 Charter tenants included Garrett Rexall Drug, Baker's Shoes, Toggery Shops, Le Petite Cafe, Spencer Gifts, Family Bootery, England's Barber Shop, Casual Corner ladies' wear and a 2-level (42,000 square foot) F.W.
 Woolworth 5 & 10.
 The mall proper also included the 6-story 100 Oaks Office Tower.

-A ray of hope shone through in August 1987.
-New Interstate 65 interchanges were installed at Thompson Lane and Armory Oaks Drive.
-The mall was, at least, "freeway friendly."
-However, it continued to founder, even with a new a Burlington Coat Factory (in the vacant Woolco).
+New Interstate 65 interchanges opened at Thompson Lane and Armory Oaks Drive in August 1987.
+The mall was now "freeway friendly," although it continued to founder.
 The cinema, which had been twinned in December 1978, closed for good in 1989.
 The Harvey's chain was acquired -and rebranded- by Virginia's Peebles company in 1988.
 The 100 OAKS store went dark in 1990.

 100 OAKS MALL was shuttered in 1991.
-Burlington Coat Factory and Firestone Car Care (in the old Penney's Auto Center) remained in business.
 After 3 years in limbo, a floor-to-ceiling renovation got underway in late 1994.
 The complex was re-imagined as a hybrid power center and outlet mall.
+The old Woolco building was reconfigured again.
+The inline stores and mall concourse were gutted.
+Burlington Coat Factory relocated into an 85,000 square foot space in the northern end of the building.

-A new & improved 100 OAKS MALL re-opened on October 27, 1995.
-The big-box-based Lower Level featured CompUSA, Michaels, T. J. Maxx, PetSmart, Media Play and Luxury Linens.
-Upper Level stores included Saks Off Fifth, a Reebok Outlet, J.C.
+A new & improved 100 OAKS MALL debuted on October 27, 1995.
+The Lower Level featured CompUSA, Michaels, T. J. Maxx, PetSmart, Media Play and Luxury Linens.
+Upper Level stores included Saks Fifth Avenue Off Fifth, a Reebok Outlet, J.C.
 Penney Catalog Outlet and the Food Factory Food Court.

 Cobb Theatres initiated construction of a freestanding movie megaplex, which was being built in the mall's south parking lot.
 The partially-completed structure was acquired by Regal Cinemas, who opened it, as the Regal Hollywood 27, on January 16, 1998.
 At the time, the megaplex was billed as the largest movie theater in the eastern United States.
 It was refurbished in 2013, when it was renamed the Regal Hollywood Stadium 27 & RPX.